-Shatili is an example of the brilliant and unique Khevsuretian architecture and engineering.
+Shatili is an example of brilliant and unique Khevsuretian architecture and engineering.
 The houses, built in the 12th and 13th centuries, are made of slate stones found in the surrounding area.
 Without mortar or the like, the Khevsurians stacked them on top of each other.
 This is called dry construction in technical terminology.
 Today, only very few people still understand this type of construction.
 These experts are always called in when repairs have to be made to one of the houses.

 The individual houses and towers in Shatili are all connected by doors.
 So one could cross the whole village without having to leave the houses.
 From this point of view, the village is one continuous fortress.
-This was important, because Shatili was the last settlement in the Arghuni valley and together with the towers outside the village had a control function for the region, because for different nations like the Chechens, Tuschen or partly the Dagestani, the Arghuni valley was the entrance to Georgia.
+This was important because Shatili was the last settlement in the Arghuni valley and together with the towers outside the village had a control function for the region, because, for different nations like the Chechens, Tuschen or partly the Dagestani, the Arghuni valley was the entrance to Georgia.

 What you definitely shouldn't miss in Shatili is the museum dedicated to the Georgian writer Vazha Pshavela, where you can see numerous personal items of the famous author.
 Shatili also is a good starting point for various hikes in Khevsureti and – via Atsunta Pass – also to Tusheti.
-The village of Mutso with its fortress on top of the hill is just 12 kilometres away.
+The village of Mutso with its fortress on top of the hill is just 12 kilometers away.

 Shatiloba, the annual village festival in Shatili